Nina Jacobson: 2007–present: Color Force

 Immediately after the birth of her third child on July 17, 2006, while still in the delivery room, Jacobson was fired over the telephone by Richard Cook, studio chief for The Walt Disney Company.
 Apparently as part of a studio restructuring, she was replaced by Oren Aviv, marketing chief of the studio.
 Soon after she was fired, Jacobson quoted Jerry Bruckheimer saying, "There are two kinds of people in this job: the ones who think they'll have it forever and the ones who know they won't."
 She said she had treated her own job at Disney "as a privilege, not an entitlement."
 Among her last projects as production executive was The Game Plan, a family comedy released in late September 2007.
 The film opened number one in its first week at the box office and held the top spot through the second week of release.

 By the start of 2007, she was back at work, this time at her own newly established production company, Color Force.
 Color Force signed a three-year "first-look" production deal with DreamWorks in December 2006.
 The first feature project released in theaters was Diary of a Wimpy Kid (2010).
 She also produced the 2011 feature One Day.

-Jacobson produced all of the films based on the bestselling Hunger Games trilogy by Suzanne Collins, and co-wrote the screenplays for the series.
+Jacobson produced all of the films based on the bestselling Hunger Games trilogy by Suzanne Collins.
 The first of the four films based on the trilogy was released on March 23, 2012.

 In 2015, Color Force mounted its first television series, American Crime Story: The People vs. O.J.
 Simpson, based on Jeffrey Toobin's 1997 book, The Run of His Life.

 Color Force produced the film adaptation of Crazy Rich Asians, which was released in 2018 to general acclaim.
 The Hollywood Reporter presented Jacobson with its third annual Equity in Entertainment award at its 2018 Women in Entertainment event on December 5, 2018.
 Previous Equity in Entertainment award winners include Ryan Murphy and Amy Pascal.